-I did an experiment recently where I took all the issues that my clients had in the last 2 years and I did a graph.
-One of the highest rated issues that showed up was that they wanted to experience more joy in their lives.
+I did an experiment recently where I took all the issues that my clients had wanted to experience in their lives from what they had written on their intake forms.
+One of the highest-rated issues that showed up was that they wanted to experience more joy in their lives.

-I believe that we all are meant to be experiencing joy and that is something that God wants for us too!
-God imparts certain longings and passions in our heart for a reason.
+We’re all are meant to be experiencing joy and that is something that God wants for us too.
+Our longings and the passions in our hearts are there for a reason.
 They align us with our purpose and our destiny.
-God is in our joy!
+We will feel joy when we are living our purpose.

-He is speaking to us all the time but we have to go inside to hear him, to dim the noise of the outside world.
-He is that small still voice which we have to develop by spending time with him.
-Sometimes God speaks to us in dreams, in our waking experiences, or in a prompting to call someone, or in a person we meet.
-You can’t imagine the goings on in the spiritual realm!
-He is working in our lives all the time and more especially when we choose to look to him, so keep your eyes and ears attuned to all the messages He’s sending your way.
-He wants you to be in joy, He wants you to be living with a divinely inspired freedom.
-He wants to co-create life, your joyful life, with you!
+Try to listen to that small still voice within you, be still and take your attention inside.
+Sometimes God speaks to us in dreams, in our waking experiences, or in prompting us to call someone, or in a person we meet.
+God is working in our lives all the time in the spiritual realm and in the natural world.
+So keep your eyes and ears attuned to all the messages you’re receiving.
+If they are positive they are from God, if they are negative or derogatory you can be sure they are not from God.
+God wants you to experience joy, He wants you to be living with a divinely inspired freedom.
+He wants to co-create life, your joyful life, with you.

-Here’s the dictionary meaning of joy: a feeling of great pleasure and happiness.”tears of joy” – delight, great pleasure, joyfulness, jubilation, triumph, exultation, rejoicing, happiness, gladness, glee, exhilaration, exuberance, elation, euphoria, bliss, ecstasy, rapture.
+A feeling of great pleasure and happiness.” tears of joy” – delight, great pleasure, joyfulness, jubilation, triumph, exultation, rejoicing, happiness, gladness, glee, exhilaration, exuberance, elation, euphoria, bliss, ecstasy, rapture.

 Here’s the antonym: misery